- Camp Info

 Criteria for Receiving a Letter of Reference:

-The letter must have been requested a minimum of 3 weeks in advance
+- The letter must be requested a minimum of 3 weeks in advance.

-Volunteer must have completed a minimum of 100* total hours of volunteer work with SFU Camps
+- If volunteered in 2019 or before, volunteer must have completed a minimum of 100 hours of volunteer work with us.

 How do I request for a letter of reference/letter of recommendation?